saurabh29r/Random-Quote-gen_mini_project/README.md

 Link => https://randomjokejsapi.ccbp.tech

-So in this web application a fetch API is used to fetch the real time data .
+So in this web application a fetch API is used to fetch the real time data.

 ![first_im](https://user-images.githubusercontent.com/48233777/233948733-0987045d-c821-4d2e-a59f-8125ac460e83.png)